Macau Street Food Guide

 Pork Chop Buns might get all the press, but I’m a much bigger fan of Macau’s less heralded Chicken Bun, especially the one sold at Lam Kei on the Lane of Angels, Travessa dos Anjos.
 (That’s the handy little road that links Rua do Campo with Rua de Pedro Nolasco da Silva.)

-Don’t expect too much service when you order; the ladies there won’t smile and they don’t care, but a Chicken Bun this good is too fine to pass up.
+Don’t expect too much service when you order; the ladies there won’t smile and they don’t care, but a Chicken Bun (鸡肉包) this good is worth the indifference.

 Macau Street Food: Beef Tongue Bun

 And just to prove that we are in Asia, Macau also serves up a strangely good Beef Tongue Bun at Sai Van On Kei, a small restaurant opposite Lou Kau Mansion that’s been in business since 1954.

 Costing only $23, it’s served in something of a soft baguette, and actually tastes a lot like normal beef, just a lot more mushy and tender, similar to a paste.
 If you can get past the fact that it’s a cow’s tongue, then you should enjoy it a lot.